cran/text2sdg/README.md

 The United Nations’ Sustainable Development Goals (SDGs) have become an important guideline for higher-education and research institutions to monitor and plan their contributions to social, economic, and environmental transformations.

-The `text2sdg` package is the first open-source, multi-system analysis package that identifies SDGs in text, opening up the opportunity to monitor any type of text-based data, including scientific output and corporate publications
+The `text2sdg` package is the first open-source, multi-system analysis package that identifies SDGs in text, opening up the opportunity to monitor any type of text-based data, including scientific output and corporate publications.

 ## General Information